 Apollo Beach is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 15,083 people and four constituent neighborhoods, Apollo Beach is the 159th largest community in Florida.
 Much of the housing stock in Apollo Beach was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Apollo Beach economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Apollo Beach, where the median household income is $88,919.00.

 Also of interest is that Apollo Beach has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Apollo Beach in 2010 was $38,106, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $152,424 for a family of four.
+The per capita income in Apollo Beach in 2018 was $46,613, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $186,452 for a family of four.
 However, Apollo Beach contains both very wealthy and poor people as well.